AtreyaSh/abelianSandpile/README.md

 ## Developments

+1. Add a color-scale legend to visualizations for clarity of depth

-1. We hope to convert the above 2-dimensional visualization into a 3-dimensional animation.
+2. We hope to convert the above 2-dimensional visualization into a 3-dimensional animation.
 Essentially, colors will be converted into Z-type heights.
 This way, we will have a clearer idea of feedback cascade effects as the sandpile progresses.

-2. We would like to extend an intrinsic 2-dimensional sandpile into a 3-dimensional sandpile; essentially on 3-dimensional grid.
+3. We would like to extend an intrinsic 2-dimensional sandpile into a 3-dimensional sandpile; essentially on 3-dimensional grid.
 We will try to make 3-dimensional shadows of the resulting 4-dimensional results, still figuring what this means...